simarmannsingh/Kiel-canal/readme.md

 ```
     public
-    ├── images
+    ├── assets
-    │   ├── my-image.png
+    │   ├── faune.png
     ├── music
     │   ├── ...
     ├── sfx
     │   ├── ...
 ```

-They can then be loaded by Phaser with `this.image.load('my-image', 'images/my-image.png')`.
+They can then be loaded by Phaser with `this.image.load('my-image', 'images/faune.png')`.

 ## Class Properties Support